Tiraspol Airfield: 2022 attack

 Following an attack on the security ministry building earlier in the same day, at 23:30 on 25 April 2022, the airport was attacked from the air, possibly by a drone strike; two explosives had been dropped on the air base of the airfield.
 The windows and hood of a ZIL-131 truck were damaged.
 There also were reports on that day that a military unit of the Armed Forces of Transnistria had been attacked near Parcani.
 The Transnistrian authorities did not officially confirm the explosions in the Tiraspol Airport, which were initially reported by Moldova.
 It was later clarified that both reports referred to the same event at the air base in Tiraspol.

 2024 attack

-On March 17, unknown actors launched a drone at Tiraspol airbase, with a video being released of an attack on a stationary Mi-8 helicopter, and subsequent pictures of what appears to be wreckage of a helicopter.
+On March 17, unknown actors launched a drone at Tiraspol airbase, with a video being released of an attack on a stationary Mi-8 helicopter, and subsequent pictures of what appear to be wreckage of a helicopter.
 Transnistrian sources claimed that the attack was backed by Ukraine, while the Moldovan Bureau of Reintegration stated that the helicopter that was struck had not flown in years.
 The Russian Ministry of Foreign affairs spokesperson claimed that the strike was by Ukrainian forces to cause panic among Russian voters.
 The attack came amidst ongoing tensions between Russia and Moldova over Transnistria.